 Amazon Video offers a hybrid TVOD-SVOD model.
 Amazon provides its SVOD service as part of its Prime membership.
 We’ll discuss the reason why some titles are sold separately along TVOD model later in the blog.

 Among education websites, Udemy is a TVOD platform.
 Built as a marketplace with little content moderation, Udemy offers lifetime access to courses at a fixed price.
-As of December 2016 the platform had over 14 million students, and the highest earning instructor had exceeded $2.8 mn in total earnings.
+As of 2020 the platform has and ARR(annual recurring revenue) of about 239$ million

 When is Transactional Video on Demand the right model for you